 Each year, the National District Attorneys Association (NDAA) recognizes prosecutors who have distinguished themselves among their peers as they seek justice, hold offenders accountable, and protect the rights of victims.
-New in 2021, NDAA and the Women Prosecutors Section (WPS) are pleased to announce its inaugural conferral of the Jackie Lacey Award for Aspiring Women Prosecutors.
-Nominations for 2021 must be submitted by 11:59 pm, Wednesday, June 16th, 2021.
+Nominations are accepted year-round, but nominations for 2024 must be submitted by 11:59 pm, Friday, January 12th, 2024.
 NDAA membership is required for award consideration and nominations are encouraged from all NDAA members.

 Jackie Lacey is a woman who represents the best in all public servants.
 Jackie was the first woman and first African-American to serve as District Attorney of Los Angeles (CA) since the office was created in 1850.
 During her two terms as District Attorney, Jackie pioneered groundbreaking criminal justice solutions, such as starting the nation’s first mental health division and a conviction review unit dedicated to pursuing the innocence claims of individuals imprisoned for serious felonies if new evidence was discovered.
 Diversity and inclusion are her hallmarks.